Syracuse Algebra Seminar

 April 11: Oana Veliche (Northeastern University)

-April 18: Prashanth Sridhar (Auburn University)
+April 18, Talk 1: Prashanth Sridhar (Auburn University)

-April 25: Justin Lyle (Auburn University)
+April 18, Talk 2: Justin Lyle (Auburn University)

 Past talks: